Our Team

 Board Member

-Sam Alexandra Rose is a published author currently undertaking her PhD in creative writing and cancer survivorship.
-She has CMMRD and has had three different types of cancer – colon, duodenal and uterine.
-Sam is the Patient and Public Involvement Manager at the charity Bowel Research UK and previously spent ten years working in digital marketing.
+Sam Alexandra Rose is a published author currently pursuing her PhD in creative writing and cancer survivorship, exploring the intersection of storytelling and personal experience with illness.
+She has CMMRD and has faced three different types of cancer—colon, duodenal, and uterine—experiences that deeply inform her writing and advocacy.
+Sam is passionate about giving patients a voice and currently serves as the Patient and Public Involvement Manager at the charity Bowel Research UK.
+Before dedicating herself to healthcare and patient advocacy, she spent ten years building a successful career in digital marketing, bringing strategic and creative expertise to her current work.

 Sonal Bhuta Halburnt